makkus/proj/README.md

 	Default folder for uploads and notes []: <leave blank for root folder, or maybe hostname or other identifier>

 This will write a file '*.pyroji.conf*' into your home directory.
 When the first command is called now, a library will be created on the remote server (if it doesn't exist yet), with the name of the project.
-When uploading a file, or adding a note into a subfolder (or the default folder), those will be created automatically.
+When uploading a file, those will be created automatically.

 # Commands